On the volume of some Fano K-moduli spaces: The CM Volume of quartic del Pezzo moduli space

 Therefore,

 Hence, the volume of the moduli space of quartic del Pezzo's of odd dimension, with respect to the CM line bundle is given by

 \end{dimostrazione} $\Box$

-\begin{osservazione} In the even case, notice that the semistable locus does not equal the stable locus, therefore in order to apply the localization theorem we should use the Kirwan partial desingularization technique \cite{Kir85}.
+\begin{osservazione} In the odd case, notice that the semistable locus does not equal the stable locus, therefore in order to apply the localization theorem we should use the Kirwan partial desingularization technique \cite{Kir85}.
 The semistable elements are fixed by nontrivial connected reductive subgroups of $\mathrm{SL}(2)$ and are those of the form $(z_1, ...,z_m)$ for which there exist distinct points $p$ and $q$ in $\mathbb{P}^1$ with exactly half of the points of the $m$-tuple equal to $p$ and the rest equal to $q$ .
-The partial desingularization it is achieved by blowing up, along the orbits corresponding to these latter points, the GIT quotient $S^m \mathbb{P}^1 // \mathrm{SL}(2).$It turns out that result \ref{Voluquarti} holds as well in the even case.
-The reason of that is encoded in the nature of the $\mathrm{SL}(2)$ action on the symmetric power of $\mathbb{P}^1,$ namely the action is \emph{weakly balanced} (\cite{JK01} definition 15, examples 2.4 and 2.5).
+The partial desingularization it is achieved by blowing up, along the orbits corresponding to these latter points, the GIT quotient $S^m \mathbb{P}^1 // \mathrm{SL}(2).$ The result \ref{Voluquarti} should hold as well in the odd case.
+The reason of that should be in the nature of the $\mathrm{SL}(2)$ action on the symmetric power of $\mathbb{P}^1,$ namely the action is \emph{weakly balanced} (\cite{JK01} definition 15, examples 2.4 and 2.5).
 In \cite{JK01}(Theorem 25, Example 26) is shown that under the hypothesis of \emph{weakly balanced actions} then any intersection pairing on the partial desingularization can be localized in the undesingularized GIT quotient. \end{osservazione}